 If you have problems with a gas appliance, you should always call a Gas Safe registered engineer (call 0800 408 5500), but some smaller problems (like radiators that aren't heating up properly) can be fixed easily.

-Here, John Hancock from HomeServe explains some of the most common central heating problems and what you can do before you make a pricey call to the experts.
+Here, a HomeServe expert explains some of the most common central heating problems and what you can do before you make a pricey call to the experts.
 Plus we've teamed up with Gas Safe Register to give you essential safety advice.

 Read on to find out what to do about: